Balkaneros91/Hangman_game/README.md

 ![Hangman Home Page](images/home_page.png)

-- The home page displays the name of game, welcomes the user and briefly explains how to play the game.
+- The home page displays the latest five results from the hangman_game sheet, the name and ASCII art of the game and welcomes the user.
-- Here the user will input his/her name to continue, once done the system will greet the player stating his/her name.
+- User will be asked to input their username to continue and once they hit the ENTER, the player will be greeted bu seeing their name being displayed.

 ## Game Stages